MCFpy/mcf/docs/source/algorithm_reference/training.rst

   - ``cf_m_grid`` this parameter determines the number of variables used at each new split of the tree.
 If grid is used, optimal value is determined by out-of-bag estimation of objective function.
 The default value is 1. **Note**: The finer the grid-search, the more forests are estimated, which slows down computation time.
 To identify the best values from the grid-search, the program implements the out-of-bag estimation of the chosen objective.
 The best performing forest based on its out-of-bag value of its objective function is taken for further computations.

   - ``cf_n_min_min`` smallest minimum leaf size.
-The smaller the minimum leaf size.
-Decreasing this minimum leaf size prolongs computation time, as it prompts the tree to grow deeper.
-Particularly with extensive datasets, this augmentation in computation time can be significant
+Decreasing this minimum leaf size prolongs computation time as it prompts the tree to grow deeper.
+This augmentation in computation time can be significant with extensive datasets.

   - ``cf_n_min_max`` largest minimum leaf size.
 Similar to its counterpart, adjusting this parameter influences computation time.